XeTrinityz/ThatSkyMod/README.md

 </div>

 ## About The Project

 TSM, or That Sky Mod, was created with the ultimate goal of being the only mod you will ever need while playing Sky.
-Our vision is to enhance the gaming experience by integrating a wide range of functionalities, all accessible through a user-friendly interface.
-We strive to make TSM a comprehensive toolkit that simplifies modding and provides endless customization options, enabling you to tailor your Sky experience to your preferences.
+My vision is to enhance the gaming experience by integrating a comprehensive range of functionalities, all accessible through an intuitive mod menu interface.
+TSM is designed as a complete toolkit that gives players maximum freedom to enjoy the best aspects of Sky while minimizing tedious elements like grinding.

 ### Key Features:

-- **User-Friendly Interface:** Designed with simplicity and usability in mind, the TSM interface allows both novice and experienced users to easily access and configure various mod features.
-- **Comprehensive Functionality:** From gameplay enhancements to aesthetic modifications, TSM covers a wide spectrum of features to enrich your Sky experience.
+- **Complete Player Freedom:** TSM empowers you with extensive control over your gameplay experience, from invincibility and teleportation to automated systems that handle repetitive tasks.

+- **Combat & Survival Enhancements:** Features like invincibility and advanced movement options let you explore and play without limitations.

+- **Visual & Exploration Tools:** Dye ESP and other visual aids help you navigate and discover content more efficiently.

+- **Environment Control:** Take command of Sky's atmosphere with tools to adjust wind, rain, sun position, and other environmental elements to create your perfect ambiance.

+- **Automation Features:** Automated music playing and other time-saving functions reduce grinding and let you focus on enjoying the game.

+- **User-Friendly Interface:** The mod menu is designed for easy access and configuration, making all features readily available whether you're new to modding or an experienced user.

+TSM serves as your comprehensive mod menu solution, designed to maximize enjoyment while minimizing the frustrating aspects of the game.

 </br>
 </br>